-Nicole Scherzinger Poses In Barely There Slit Bikini In Sultry Photo
+Nicole Scherzinger Poses In Barely-There Slit Bikini In Sultry Photo

 As Inquisitr previously shared, Nicole showed off her impressive bikini body in a photo she shared last month.

-The snap showed the star posing in her swimwear inside an archway in Monaco in a tiny black two piece while rocking wet hair.
+The snap showed the star posing in her swimwear inside an archway in Monaco in a tiny black two-piece while rocking wet hair.

 Nicole captioned the bikini photo with the profound caption, “A secret to happiness is letting every situation be what it is, instead of what you think it should be.”